 - Lying in bed nearsighted, I blinked at a dark round shape over the door, which I then recognized chain-pull for the light and fan that actually hung down two yards this side of the door.

 Marjory did see a couple of bats emerge from a crack here and there where metal attached to metal or wood.
 Now a few dark shapes appeared, one on the porch screen, a couple on the stone facing and on the support beams that held the deck over the carport.
 One seemed to die on the Trex but the next day found a better place to hang out.
-Each unsheltered bat resembled a cooked chicken-back with rubber-band appendages.
+Each unsheltered animal resembled a cooked chicken-back with rubber-band appendages.
 A close examination, however, revealed a slight inhaling and exhaling.

 One clung face downward to the inside of the porch screen.
 Marjory and I figured out a way to transport it, same as I had used with a wasp or two: I clamped a transparent plastic bowl over it and slowly ran a file-folder under it.
-The animal squeaked in the highest pitch emitted by the machine that tests hearing, and it opened its tiny mouth to bite.
+The animal squeaked in the highest pitch emitted by the hearing-test machine, and it opened its tiny mouth to bite.
 Its legs scrambled either to dodge the bowl or extricate them from the screen.
 Holding the trap closed, I opened it over the deck and tossed the bat up in the air; as it plummeted, its wings opened and (as if in an animated cartoon) a leg stuck out, grabbed a blade of yard-high grass, and bowed it down with the body’s weight.
-The file folder bore widdle on it and became recycled.
+The file folder bore widdle and became recycled.

 Distorted perceptions continued.
 One morning while making waffles I checked their progress by opening the iron: on the bottom lay three brown, oblong shapes, but onto the vertical top clung another as if by tiny grabbers.
 On a hike I reached a fence and saw a bat hanging from its wire—no, a gray-green leaf.

 On a trip to Myrtle Beach, we visited Alligator Adventure, where we came upon a dark-lit exhibit of large exotic bats that circle-flapped near a window that could not be thick enough.
-And yet I felt sympathy for the imprisoned creatures—catchers caught—and knew that if a protester were to break the window, I would see nothing.
+And yet I felt sympathy for the imprisoned creatures—catchers caught—and knew that if a protester were to break the window, I would hear or see nothing.